shanghaitech-igem/iweb/2025/notes/2/index.md

 ### TODO List

 To put together a few of the things we’ve learned in this lecture, let’s work on making a TODO list entirely in JavaScript.
 We’ll start by writing the HTML layout of the page.
-Notice below how we leave space for an unorderd list, but we dont yet add anything to it.
+Notice below how we leave space for an unordered list, but we don't yet add anything to it.
 Also notice that we add a link to `tasks.js` where we’ll write our JavaScript.

 ```html
 <!DOCTYPE html>